hypnoglow/helm-s3/README.md

 ## Usage

-Let's omit the process of uploading repository index and charts to s3 and assume you already have your repository `index.yaml` file on s3 under path `s3://bucket-name/charts/index.yaml` and a chart archive `epicservice-0.5.1.tgz` under path `s3://bucket-name/charts/epicservice-0.5.1.tgz`.
+For now let's omit the process of uploading repository index and charts to s3 and assume you already have your repository `index.yaml` file on s3 under path `s3://bucket-name/charts/index.yaml` and a chart archive `epicservice-0.5.1.tgz` under path `s3://bucket-name/charts/epicservice-0.5.1.tgz`.

 Add your repository: